Line Multigraphs of General Hypergraphs: Applications to spectral hypergraph theory

-The signless Laplacian spectrum of power hypergraphs was previously investigated for the uniform case in \cite{kaue-lap}.
-Here, applying line multigraph theory, we extend these results to general hypergraphs and provide a significantly more concise proof.
-By analyzing the structural transformation of the line multigraph, specifically the scaling of its adjacency matrix, we circumvent the combinatorial complexities inherent to non-uniform incidence structures.
+The signless Laplacian spectrum of power hypergraphs was previously investigated for the uniform-base case in \cite{kaue-lap}, and the behavior of line multigraphs of uniform hypergraphs under power operations was described in \cite{kaue-energia}.
+Here, applying line multigraph theory, we extend both to general base hypergraphs and provide a significantly more concise proof.
+By analyzing the structural transformation of the line multigraph, specifically the scaling of its adjacency matrix, we avoid the combinatorial complexities inherent to non-uniform incidence structures.